kubevela/kubevela/vela-templates/addons/terraform-aws/readme.md

-# terraform/provider-aws
+# terraform-aws

-This addon contains terraform provider for AWS
+This addon contains terraform provider for AWS.